169 Peckham High Street,

 No one has favorited this theater yet

 Located in the south-east London district of Peckham.
-The 1898 built, Peckham Hippodrome Theatre was demolished in 1929 and the Gaumont Palace Theatre was built on the site.
+The 1898 built, Peckham Hippodrome Theatre was demolished in 1929 (it has its own page on Cinema Treasures).
+The Gaumont Palace Theatre was built on the site.
 Built by Provincial Cinematograph Theatres(PCT), it was the first Gaumont Palace Theatre to be built in London.
 It opened on 8th February 1932 with Edna Best in "The Calendar" and Nelson Keys in "Almost a Divorce".
 Bobby Howell and his Band appeared on stage, as well as variety acts Joe Boganny and his College Boys and Bernardi, the Golden Voiced Tenor.
-Arthur Raymond opened the Compton 3Manual/10Rank organ, with the console on a lift.
+Organist Arthur Raymond opened the Compton 3Manual/10Rank organ, with the console on a lift.

 The Gaumont Palace was built at a diagonal angle to the site, with the entrance on the corner of Peckham High Street and Marmont Road.
 It had a very wide auditorium at the rear, and seating was provided for 1,550 in the stalls and 950 in the circle.
 The proscenium opening was 38 feet wide and there was an 18 feet deep stage.
 Dressing rooms were located under the stage.